rss logo

 • Add arguments(optional): /s /t 0

-Screenshot of the New Action window with the shutdown.exe program configured to shut down the computer using the /s /t 0 argument.
+New Action window with shutdown.exe configured using the arguments '/s /t 0'.

-Screenshot of the Auto_Shutdown task properties Conditions tab with options to start the task if the computer is idle for 30 minutes.
+Conditions tab of the Auto_Shutdown task, set to start only if the computer is idle for 30 minutes.

-Screenshot of Task Scheduler showing the Auto_Shutdown task with details such as status, triggers, and security options configured.
+Task Scheduler showing the Auto_Shutdown task with status, triggers, and security options.

-Note: To prevent the task from installing on servers, I also recommend using the WMI Filters so that the GPO only applies to client workstations.
+Note: To prevent the task from being deployed on servers, consider using WMI Filters to ensure the GPO applies only to client workstations.